pote/gvp/README.md

 The tool modifies your `GOPATH` to point to a local `.godeps/` directory so that you can keep the dependencies of your project isolated there, it also modifies `GOBIN` and `PATH` to include the new `GOPATH/bin` directory.

-gvp is a companion tool to [gpm](http://github.com/pote/gpm), the Go Package Manager.
+gvp is a companion tool to [gpm](http://github.com/pote/gpm) but both tools can be used independently from each other.

 #### Example usage: Go Dependency Management and Vendoring with [gpm](https://github.com/pote/gpm) + gvp: